openedx/edx-documentation/en_us/developers/source/process/contributor.rst

    docstrings, and good variable naming conventions are expected.
 See the :doc:`../style_guides/index` for more details.

 #.
-Commit messages should conform to `OEP-51\: Conventional Commits`_.
+Commit messages should conform to `OEP-51: Conventional Commits`_.
    This style categorizes commits to make them easier to understand.

 #.
 The pull request should be as small as possible.
 Each pull request should
-   encompass only one idea: one bugfix, one feature, etc. Multiple features (or multiple bugfixes) should not be bundled into one pull request.
+   encompass only one idea: one bug fix, one feature, etc. Multiple features (or multiple bug fixes) should not be bundled into one pull request.
 A handful of small pull requests is much better than one large pull request.

 #.
 Structure your pull request into logical commits.
 "Fixup" commits
    should be squashed together.
 The best pull requests contain only a single, logical change -- which means only a single, logical commit.
-The person merging the pull request may choose to squash all commits to reduce the number of commits in the master branch.
+The person merging the pull request may choose to squash all commits to reduce the number of commits in the main branch.
 They will do so by using the `Squash and merge` button of the GitHub interface to preserve the logical commits in the pull request, for forensic purposes when trying to diagnose a regression or understand a bug.

 #.
-All code in the pull request must be compatible with edX's AGPL license.
+All code in the pull request must be compatible with Open edX's AGPL
-   This means that the author of the pull request must sign a `contributor's agreement with edX`_, and all libraries included or referenced in the pull request must have `compatible licenses`_.
+   license.
+This means that the author of the pull request must sign a `contributor's agreement`_, and all libraries included or referenced in the pull request must have `compatible licenses`_.

 #.
 All of the tests must pass.
 If a pull request contains a new feature, it
    should also contain new tests for that feature.
-If the pull request fixes a bug, it should also contain a test for that bug to be sure that it stays fixed. (edX's continuous integration server will verify this for your pull request, and point out any failing tests.)
+If the pull request fixes a bug, it should also contain tests for that bug to be sure that it stays fixed.
+GitHub actions will verify this for your pull request, and point out any failing tests.

 #.
 The author of the pull request should provide a test plan for manually
    verifying the change in this pull request.
 The test plan should include details of what should be checked, how to check it, and what the correct behavior should be.
-When it makes sense to do so, a good test plan includes a tarball of a small edX test course that has a unit which triggers the bug or illustrates the new feature.
+When it makes sense to do so, a good test plan includes a tarball of a small test course that has a unit which triggers the bug or illustrates the new feature.

 #.
 For pull requests that make changes to the user interface, please include